apache/datafusion/dev/release/README.md

 ### Publish datafusion-cli on Homebrew

 Run `publish_homebrew.sh` to publish `datafusion-cli` on Homebrew.
-Note that it is necessary to have Homebrew installed on your macOS/Linux/WSL2 and properly configured.
+In order to do so it is necessary to fork the `homebrew-core` repo https://github.com/Homebrew/homebrew-core/, have Homebrew installed on your macOS/Linux/WSL2 and properly configured and have a Github Personal Access Token that has permission to file pull requests in the `homebrew-core` repo.

+#### Fork the `homebrew-core` repo

+Go to https://github.com/Homebrew/homebrew-core/ and fork the repo.

+#### Install and configure Homebrew

 Please visit https://brew.sh/ to obtain Homebrew.
-Please check out https://docs.brew.sh/Homebrew-on-Linux if you are on Linux or WSL2.
+In addition to that please check out https://docs.brew.sh/Homebrew-on-Linux if you are on Linux or WSL2.

 Before running the script make sure that you can run the following command in your bash to make sure that `brew` has been installed and configured properly: